outdoorbits/little-backup-box/README.md

 Little Backup Box supports three backup modes:

-- **Card backup** Automatically backs up the contents of a storage card to an external storage device.
+- **Source backup** Automatically backs up the contents of a source device (e.g., a storage card) to an external storage device.
 - **Camera backup** Transfers photos, RAW files, and videos from the camera connected directly to the Raspberry Pi.
 The transferred files are saved in the _/home/pi/BACKUP/[CAMERA MODEL]_ directory on the system storage card. **Important** Make sure that the camera is set to the MTP USB connection mode.
-- **Internal backup** Automatically backs up the contents of a storage card to the internal storage.
+- **Internal backup** Automatically backs up the contents of a source dive to the internal storage.

 During the installation, choose the desired mode from the selection dialog.